Alive24/FairCredit/programs/fair-credit/src/state/README.md

 FairCredit is an educational credential system built on the Solana blockchain using the Anchor framework.
 The system contains three main data structures:

 - **Credential**: Stores core information of academic credentials
-- **EducationalProvider**: Manages educational provider information and reputation
+- **Provider**: Manages educational provider information and reputation
 - **VerificationRecord**: Tracks credential verification history

 ## Data Structure Details